SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: In-the-Wild Deployment and Evaluation

 \subsubsection{On-Device Resource Consumption.}

-Across 37{,}353 probe start events, the system recorded the time required to process audio, perform inference, and save outputs (Figure~\ref{fig:resource_consump}(a)).
-The mean processing time per probe was 13.286 seconds ($SD = 27.28$ seconds), while the median processing time was substantially lower at 3.183 seconds.
-In 77.87\% of probe events, the total processing time was under 4 seconds, indicating that the majority of inference operations completed quickly despite occasional longer delays.
+Across 37{,}353 probe start events, we recorded the time required to process audio, perform inference, and save outputs (Figure~\ref{fig:resource_consump}(a)).
+The mean processing time per probe was 13.286 seconds ($SD = 27.28$), while the median was substantially lower at 3.183 seconds.
+In 77.87\% of probes, total processing time was under 4 seconds, indicating that most inference operations completed quickly despite occasional longer delays.

-We also analyzed power consumption during deployment.
-For a representative participant, the cumulative system usage attributable to sensing and inference was approximately 600 minutes over the study period, as illustrated in Figure~\ref{fig:resource_consump}(b).
+We also analyzed power consumption during deployment, based on data of all participants.
+To account for variation in initial battery levels across participants and days, we segmented the battery data.
+A new segment was defined when the time gap between consecutive samples at least 2 minutes (suggesting the watch was removed) or when the battery level increased (indicating charging).
+Within each segment, we computed battery-level drop over $m$ duty cycles.
+Figure~\ref{fig:resource_consump}(b) reports battery consumption for up to 314 duty cycles, corresponding to the average number per participant per day (313.7).
+On average, 314 duty cycles consumed 73.51\% of the battery, which corresponds to approximately 7.85 hours under the configured 1.5-minute duty cycle.

+Multiple system components likely contributed to overall energy consumption.
+These include: (1) the duty-cycle scheduler, which triggers sensing and processing every 1.5 minutes; (2) audio recording, on-device processing, model loading, and inference, which together constitute a substantial computational load; (3) cross-runtime execution via the Chaquopy SDK, which introduces overhead due to Java–Python transitions; and (4) continuous physiological sensing, particularly PPG.
+During deployment, participants used dedicated study watches and were expected not to use them beyond study-related tasks (e.g., responding to EMAs and uploading data).